intel/he-transformer/examples/MNIST/README.md

   1) A debugging interface (active by default).
 This runs ReLu/Maxpool locally.
   ***Warning***: This is not privacy-preserving, and should be used for debugging only.

-  2) A client-server model, enabled with a command-line flag (`--enable_client=yes`) in the server `test.py` script.
+  2) A client-server model, enabled with a command-line flag (`--enable_client=true`) in the server `test.py` script.
 If activated, the client will send encrypted data to the server.
 To perform the ReLU/Maxpool layer, the encrypted data is sent to the client, which decrypts, performs the ReLU/Maxpool, re-encrypts and sends the post-ReLU/Maxpool ciphertexts back to the server.

   One downside of this approach is that it leaks pre- and post-activation values to the client.
 The client may thereby be able to deduce the weights of the DL model.

   3) An experimental client-server model using multi-party computation, specifically garbled circuits (GC).
 See `examples/README.md` for more information.
 To enabe this setting, pass
-  `--enable_gc=yes  --mask_gc_inputs=yes --mask_gc_outputs=yes` to the `test.py` script.
+  `--enable_gc=true  --mask_gc_inputs=true --mask_gc_outputs=true` to the `test.py` script.

 These examples depends on the [**Intel® nGraph™ Compiler and runtime engine for TensorFlow**](https://github.com/tensorflow/ngraph-bridge).
 Make sure the python environment with ngraph-tf bridge is active, i.e. run `source $HE_TRANSFORMER/build/external/venv-tf-py3/bin/activate`.
 Also ensure the `pyhe_client` wheel has been installed (see `python` folder for instructions).